bokalsyo/tabang/README.md

     ->on('users');
 ```

-If you want to change the attribute being used eg (`Admin::class` model and `admins` table) you can do something like this.
+If you want to change the attributes being used eg (`Admin::class` model and `admins` table) you can do something like this.
 ```php
 $table->creator('admin_id', 'admins', 'id');